-IN.2 Park Place Redesign (Town Center Loop to Northern Edge of Town Center Park)
+IN.2 Park Place Redesign (Town Center Loop to northern edge of Town Center Park)

 This section of existing roadway, currently known as Parkway, is one of the original connections from Town Center Loop adjacent to the theater and apartments.
 The recommended future design for this section of Park Place includes two travel lanes, buffered bike lanes, and wide sidewalks (see Appendix D for the recommended cross section).
-Buffered one-way bike lanes are recommended in this section of roadway to provide connections to existing bicycle lanes north of Town Center Loop.
+A buffered one-way cycle track is recommended in this section of roadway to provide connections to existing bicycle lanes north of Town Center Loop.

-IN.3 Park Place Redesign (Town Center Park to Courtside Drive, Framework Project)
+IN.3 Park Place Redesign (Town Center Park to Courtside Drive)

 This section of Park Place becomes an extension of Town Center Park.
 Constructed as a curbless street (see Figure 5.3 for the recommended cross section) that can be closed during events in Town Center Park, a farmers market, or other civic use.
 This section of roadway is a critical transition between the northern and southern portions of the main street and a core component of the Town Center vision.
-This section of Park Place includes two travel lanes, on street parking, and a protected two-way cycle track, providing an important multimodal connection between the I-5 bike/pedestrian bridge, Promenade, and the two-way cycle track proposed on the north side of Courtside Drive to Memorial Park (see IN.5 for a project description).
+This section of Park Place includes two travel lanes, on street parking, and a protected two-way cycle track, providing an important multimodal connection between the I-5 bike/pedestrian cbridge, Promenade, and the two-way cycle track proposed on the north side of Courtside Drive to Memorial Park (see IN.5 for a project description).

-IN.4 Park Place Extension (Courtside Drive to Wilsonville Road, Framework Project)
+IN.4 Park Place Extension (Courtside Drive to Wilsonville Road)

 Creating a modern main street in Town Center is a signature element of the Plan.
 Extending Park Place provides opportunities to create a walking retail corridor, gathering spaces, and placemaking programs for Town Center.

 It will offer more opportunities and better visibility for small, independent businesses, keeping local dollars in Wilsonville.
 This extension of Park Place (see Figure 5.4 for the recommended cross section) is a future roadway located within an existing parking lot.
 The extension would create a new signalized intersection at Wilsonville Road.
 The recommended design for this new segment of Park Place includes two travel lanes, on-street parking, and wide sidewalks to create a strong pedestrian-oriented landscape.
 The street would be marked as a shared facility, where bicycles and automobiles share the same travel lane.
 Shared lanes, as opposed to dedicated bicycle lanes, are recommended for this section because of the expected slow vehicle speeds, proposed dedicated bicycle lanes on adjacent roads, and the limited amount of right-of-way available to construct the new connection.
-With the proposed design, no business displacements are anticipated with the construction of this segment, but during construction, it will be important to coordinate with existing businesses to minimize impacts to their operations.
+With the proposed design, no business displacements are anticipated with the construction of this segment.

-IN.5 Courtside Drive Improvements (Park Place to Town Center Loop E)
+IN.5 Courtside Drive Improvements (Park Place to Town Center Loop E.)

-Courtside Drive is the primary east/west connection between Town Center Loop E and Park Place and serves as an important connection between established neighborhoods and central Town Center.
-This project recommends maintaining the key functions of this roadway and incorporating a two-way cycle track that connects from Town Center Park to Town Center Loop E, which will provide a further connection to Memorial Park (Figure 5.5).
-Improvements to this section of roadway are primarily for the cycle track and for on street parking on the south side of Courtside Drive.
+Courtside Drive is the primary east/ west connection between Town Center Loop E. and Park Place and serves as an important connection between established neighborhoods and central Town Center.

+This project recommends maintaining the key functions of this roadway and incorporating a two-way cycle track that connects from Town Center Park to Town Center Loop E., which will provide a further connection to Memorial Park.
+Improvements to this section of roadway are primarily striping for the cycle track and for on street parking on the south side of Courtside Drive.

-Estimated Cost: \$7.9 million Estimated Cost for Cycle track only: \$78,000
+Estimated Cost: \$78,000

-IN.6 Courtside Drive Extension (Park Place East to Town Center Loop W, Framework Project)
+IN.6 Courtside Drive Extension (Park Place East to Town Center Loop W.)